Excerpts from Jim Conrad's

 Last Thursday was the first really sunny day we've had since the flooding and it sure was wonderful.
 At these elevations and at this season sunny days are cool and crisp, and the sky couldn't be bluer.
 By "cool" I mean it was 48° at dawn and in the mid sixties during the afternoon.

 Wandering the grounds looking for butterflies to photograph I turned the corner of an abandoned building ornamented with invader slogans and surprised a 10-inch long lizard enjoying the sun as much as I. He scrambled up the wall and I was sure he'd get away before I could get my camera set, but he made the mistake of trying to get through a window's pane of glass.
-As he spun his wheels I managed to snap the picture at the right.
+As he spun his wheels I managed to snap the picture shown below.

 With that blue collar around his neck he reminded me of the Mountain Spiny Lizard, Sceloporus jarrovi, we saw back in the Querétaro highlands, whose picture remains at http://www.backyardnature.net/n/07/070428ly.jpg.